ben-goldman/nino3.4-amplitude/README.md

 # Benjamin Goldman

 ## Science Research Portfolio

-Junior

 # HOW TO USE:

 ## Important note:

 There are certain files with the extensions `.org` and `.md`.
 These files are used to create the `.pdf` files that have the same file name.
 They will have the same content but slightly different formatting compared to the `.pdf` files.
 They will also open more easily online and are much smaller in size.
-Files with the `.bbl`, `.tex`, and `.out' files are used as support files, and they may be unreadable.
+Files with the `.bbl`, `.tex`, and `.out` files are used as support files, and they may be unreadable. `.pdf`, `.md`, and `.org` files can all be read online, in the browser window.
+Other files, like Microsoft Office documents (`.docx`, `.pptx`, `.xlsx`) will have to be downloaded following the instructions below.
+Finally, files with the extensions `.odt` and `.odp` can be opened in Word and PowerPoint, respectively

 ## Option 1: Download entire repository to view in file explorer/finder.